-Telemedicine - Certain services through use of a provider-platform to provide health services through the use of interactive audio, video, other electronic media or advanced telecommunications technology.
+Telemedicine - Certain services through use of a Provider's platform to provide health services through the use of interactive audio, video, other electronic media or advanced telecommunications technology.
 The term includes the use of electronic media for diagnosis, consultation, treatment, transfer of medical data, and medical education.
 Telemedicine also includes 1) compressed digital interactive video, audio, or data transmission; 2) clinical data transmission using computer imaging by way of still image capture and store and forward; and 3) other technology that facilitates access to health care services or medical specialty expertise.
 The term does not include services performed using a telephone or facsimile machine.
 Sometimes referred to as Telehealth.
+This is not the same as a Virtual Visit.